MIT-LCP/mimic-code-paper/main.md

-Severity of illness scores have been developed over recent decades to provide an assessment of the patient's acuity, particularly but not exclusively, at the time of admission to the ICU \[reference\].
+Severity of illness scores have been developed over recent decades to provide an assessment of the patient's acuity, particularly but not exclusively, at the time of admission to the ICU \[Knaus, 2001\].
 The principal aim of these scores is for risk-adjusting patient populations for benchmarking and research purposes such as comparison of cohorts in clinical trials and observational studies.
 In the context of performing